akash-network/website-5-archive/content/en/token/_index.md

 ##### Governance

 Akash Network is community-owned and all aspects of the network are governed by AKT holders.
-AKT holders can vote on proposals to improve the network and manage critical parameters such as inflation rate and take rates.
+AKT holders can vote on proposals to improve the network and manage critical parameters such as the inflation rate and take rates.

 ##### Value Exchange